Openhab-Nodes/website/content/en/userguide/backup_restore.md

 Only user accounts with the BACKUP permission are allowed to create on-demand snapshots.

-Snapshots are stored on-disk and are plain text, non encrypted data. openHAB X generally assumes that no unauthorized person has access to the disk.
+Snapshots are stored on-disk and are plain text, non encrypted data.
+OHX generally assumes that no unauthorized person has access to the disk.
 The storage is protected by runtime measures like quota restrictions and service access models however to minimize impact if an addon contains malicous code.

 ### Schedule